TobikoData/sqlmesh/docs/guides/incremental_time.md

     ds BETWEEN @start_ds and @end_ds
 ```

-Alternatively, all the changes contained in a plan can be classified as forward-only with a flag: `sqlmesh plan --forward-only`.
+Alternatively, all the changes contained in a *specific plan* can be classified as forward-only with a flag: `sqlmesh plan --forward-only`.
+A subsequent plan that did not include the forward-only flag would fully refresh the model's physical table.
 Learn more about forward-only plans [here](../concepts/plans.md#forward-only-plans).